Between COVID-19 and hot weather on the horizon, Nashville Rescue Mission anticipates it being a difficult summer for our city’s homeless community.

 When temperatures reach 92 degrees and above, the Mission sends out its Hot Patrol Van to local parks and other areas around town, giving out cold bottles of water, and encouraging men and women to come back to the Mission for shelter, refreshment, and spiritual guidance.
-“We also make cold water available to our guests all day long to insure they stay hydrated,” said Cranfield.
+It is unclear how COVID-19 will affect this outreach.

 The warmer temperatures bring along a whole set of survival concerns for the homeless: how to stay cool and hydrated in the heat.
 “It’s miserable being outside when it’s hot and humid,” said Joseph, who has been homeless off and on for years.
 “In fact, it can be downright dangerous.
 But coming to the Mission, where it’s air conditioned and there’s cold water—it’s a life saver.”